-Chris Illing, Chief Commercial Officer at ActivTrades Corp, stated that in the realm of online trading companies, The Bahamas has embraced innovative solutions and practices to maintain its global competiveness.
+Chris Illing, Chief Commercial Officer at ActivTrades Corp, stated that in the realm of online trading companies, The Bahamas has embraced innovative solutions and practices to maintain its global competitiveness.
 “The Bahamas leverages its strategic geographical location as a gateway between North and South America, making it an ideal hub for international trade.
 Its proximity to major markets enables efficient connectivity and streamlined logistics, fostering a favourable business environment.”

 The Bahamas continues to be nimble in the face of much change in the operating environment.
 This was emphasised by Mr Illing, who reflected on the fact that “the jurisdiction has actively responded to worldwide trends, such as the increasing demand for sustainable and ethical business practices.
 Since 2020, for example The Bahamas has implemented conscious policies and initiatives, encouraging trading companies to adopt responsible practices that align with international standards to protect the professional as well as the retail traders.

 Looking ahead, the priority for international financial centres – post-pandemic and in the face of unrelenting global regulatory change – must be retaining the trust and confidence in the clients they serve.
-‘Know Your Jurisdiction’ (KYJ) – its essence, character, and offerings.
+‘Know Your Jurisdiction’ (KYJ) means its essence, character, and offerings.
 This will lead to a clear choice as to where you should do business, and perhaps even choose to reside.
-It also gives a unique perspective on what should lay at the heart of a reputable international financial centre, what individuals, families and institutions should consider, and insights into a financial centre’s character and qualities.
+It also gives a unique perspective on what should lie at the heart of a reputable international financial centre, what individuals, families and institutions should consider, and insights into a financial centre’s character and qualities.

 If one scrutinises The Bahamas from a KYJ perspective, what emerges is an international financial centre cultivated by a culture based on experience, innovation, government commitment, an ideal location, exceptional lifestyle, and diverse product portfolio.
 In the words of Wendy Warren of Caystone Solutions, it is “a 360-degree offering with interweaving elements that support each other, creating a strong sustainable platform with the ability to provide solutions at any level.”

 The Bahamas is committed to keeping pace with the ever-changing global financial services environment.
-Ms Warren noted that: “The Bahamas, as a financial center post-2000, had to become far more conscious of and proactive in reflecting global norms.
+Ms Warren noted that “The Bahamas, as a financial centre post-2000, had to become far more conscious of and proactive in reflecting global norms.
 As a result, our regulatory foundation is consistently augmented.
 From a global connectivity perspective, we see this transition paying dividends today in light of what we endured in the past two decades.
 It has been a dynamic period in that we have had to be fearless in striking the right balance between being compliant and aggressive.
-If we perceive there is a need to tweak, we will tweak, but we will not stand still, we will always be responsive and reflect the needs of our clients and our partners.”
+If we perceive there is a need to tweak, we will tweak, but we will not stand still, we will always be responsive and reflect the needs of our clients and our partners."

-So The Bahamas continues to build on the expertise derived from over 80 years as a financial centre, its natural attributes, and a commitment to adherence to the highest possible regulatory standards.
+So The Bahamas continues to build on the expertise derived from over eighty years as a financial centre, its natural attributes, and a commitment to adherence to the highest possible regulatory standards.
 It is a jurisdiction that is agile in its response to global initiatives and emerging trends, embracing these opportunities through innovative solutions.